ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 that it makes passing around objects when we call methods and return from them a lot less expensive because we don’t have to copy a bunch of data each time.
-The other, which we’ll cover in more detail in the next section when we talk about **mutating** objects is that two different references to the same object can see changes made to the object via other references.
+The other, which we’ll cover in more detail in the next section when we talk about **mutating** objects, is that two different references to the same object can see changes made to the object via other references.